 The Board is responsible for ensuring that the Company shall establish comprehensive corporate governance practices and procedures during the year.
 The Board established the Corporate Governance Committee with written terms of reference on 20 June 2014 and amended on 16 April 2019 respectively.
 The Corporate Governance Committee consists of two Executive Directors, namely Mr. Lam Kwan Sing (as chairman) and Mr. Hon Ming Sang; and three Independent Non-executive Directors, namely Mr. Fok Ho Yin, Thomas, Mr. Chan Wai Cheung, Admiral and Mr. Lam Ho Pong.
-The terms of reference of the Corporate Governance Committee are available at the Company's website and on the website of the Stock Exchange.
 The main duties of the Corporate Governance Committee are as follows: